This is how 2 referees rated James:

 I can offer either 'long-term' tutoring, where I see a student regularly, for an hour or so a week to help them keep up with their course, or 'intensive' tutoring, where I see the student many times a week for a short time.
 Many of my former students have found this latter approach extremely useful as preparation for GCSE or A-Level exams.

-I also have a lot of experience with the 11+ and 13+ entrance exams to private schools, and have even traveled the world on residential positions preparing foreign students to enter the elite British schools.
+I also have significant experience with the 11+ and 13+ entrance exams to private schools, and have traveled the world on residential positions preparing foreign students to enter the elite British schools.

 My tutoring philosophy relies strongly on the building of rapport between student and tutor as well as the Socratic Method, whereby I lead students to attaining knowledge themselves by asking precise, incremental questions rather than simply feeding it to them as facts to be learnt.